Kashinoga/hello-comma-website/content/about/groups/_index.md

 ## Overview

-Hello, Comma is subdivided into smaller sections, each with a particular focus and goal.
-Sections may overlap in interests that ultimately represents Hello, Comma.
+Hello, Comma is subdivided into smaller groups, each with a particular topic.

 ## Organization

-The following represents Hello, Comma and how each subdivision is organized.
+The following represents how Hello, Comma is organized.

 - Hello, Comma
   - Groups